 In women with breast cancer with pathogenic mutations in BRCA more likely to develop cancer in the other breast, and there is a higher risk of developing ovarian cancer.
 Their relatives are also at higher risk of developing cancer in the presence of such mutations.

-"Without data about mutations women will not be able to take advantage of preventive therapy, thereby missing an opportunity to reduce the risk of these cancers," - says Amy Gross, an epidemiologist at the Institute of Clinical Research at Vanderbilt.
+"Without data on mutations women will not be able to take advantage of preventive therapy, thereby missing an opportunity to reduce the risk of these cancers," - says Amy Gross, an epidemiologist at the Institute of Clinical Research at Vanderbilt.

-Cohort study of patients 12 southeastern states included 84,513 participants.
+The study cohort of patients 12 southeastern states included 84,513 participants.
 Most of them African-Americans (66 percent).
 Studying medical records and cancer registry data from 49,642 women, Gross determined that in 2002 had been diagnosed with breast cancer, ovarian cancer, or both types of cancer.
 718 patients were participants in Medicare insurance programs.
 The number of patients, which is consistent with Medicare criteria, was 92, but only eight women did a genetic analysis for five years after diagnosis.
 The researchers were surprised by such a low rate.

 In December 2006, Medicare has expanded the criteria for the testing of BRCA1 and BRCA2, but no increase in the number of people to make the analysis.
 Between the years 2000-2004, none of the 14 women who received the recommendation, did the analysis, in the period from 2005 to 2009, an analysis made only 5 per cent of the 40 women, and between 2010 and 2014 - 15.8 per cent of the 38 women .
 The reasons can be caused by several factors, including a lack of interest in the patient and the doctor.
 In a review of medical records indicated that none of the doctors did not register the direction of genetic analysis.